MAKEroanoke/makeroanoke.org/site/about.md

  * Events to promote education and collaboration between members and the greater Roanoke community.

+## Bylaws

+MAKE Roanoke operates under a set of Bylaws which outline the organization's structure, governance, and procedures.
+These Bylaws ensure the fair and effective operation of MAKE Roanoke for the benefit of its members and the maker community.
+You can review our current [Bylaws by clicking on this link.](/assets/documents/Proposed Bylaws.pdf)

 ## Super Secret Signup Station

 If you would like to be an initial supporter of MAKE Roanoke at $10 per month, sign up here: